swift-nav/piksi_firmware_private/DEVELOPMENT.md

 # Piksi Firmware development

 PFWP uses clang-format for auto-formatting all source files.
 The configuration is stored as `.clang-format` at the repository's root.
 We currently use clang-format 6.0
+Note: The later version of clang-format (v11.0 and above) might not work

 ## Installing clang-format